Phileosopher/commonplace/legal-ip-floss.md

 - When it doesn't, the developers often experience [severe hardship](hardship.md) and the project falls apart.
 This can be an especially tragic story because the developer will frequently toil selflessly for *years* without recognition or assistance before giving up.
 Other times, they're a victim of an unfortunate situation where more money to pay legal fees or medical bills could have resolved or assisted them.
 - Occasionally, a developer may completely snap and intentionally destroy their project, such as delivering an update that bricks their system, sending [malware](computers-cysec-malware.md) through their software, or deleting their codebase.
 This only occurs through severe mental illness, which is often (but not always) from the stress caused by a lack of [personal human support](people-4_friends.md).

+With all the risks associated, it's not really much of a surprise that [FLOSS creates conflicts](legal-ip-floss-conflicts.md).

 ## Back-End vs. Front-End

 Generally, back-end programming is designed to feed information into other software (e.g., "middleware").